 Mool Shankar was Swami Dayananda Saraswati’s childhood name.
 He was a great supporter of the Vedas, as seen by his saying, Return to Vedas.
 To propagate his ideas, he established Arya Samaj in 1875.
 Swami’s contribution to eradicating social evils in India created a sense of pride, as seen by Annie Besant for him that he was among the many social reformers of India proclaiming, “India is for Indians.”

-She was born on 26th Aug 1910 at Skopje, Macedonia and given the name Anjeze Gonxhe Bojaxhiu.
+She was born on 26th Aug 1910 in Skopje, Macedonia and given the name Anjeze Gonxhe Bojaxhiu.
 She is a Roman Catholic religious sister and a great social reformer.
 Her entire life, she dedicated herself to helping the impoverished people of the world.
 At the time, in 1950, she founded The Missionaries of Charity with 12 members.

 Mahatma Amte, a social reformer in modern India, was well-known.
 As a child, he was called Murlidhar.
 He followed Mahatma Gandhi as he was very much inspired by him.

 In the interest of rehabilitative care and leprosy treatment for society’s outcasts, he helped establish three Ashrams in Maharashtra.
-He took it a step farther by founding a hospital on 15th Aug 1949 in Anandvan.
+He took it a step further by founding a hospital on 15th Aug 1949 in Anandvan.

 Ishwar Chandra Vidyasagar